TVXQ singles discography

 The singles following "Survivor" (2009) cemented TVXQ's commercial success in Japan.
 The group scored their best-selling hit with "Share the World", receiving three platinum certifications in digital downloads from the RIAJ.
 The single, released in April 2009, was part of the soundtrack for the anime, One Piece.
 In 2010, TVXQ released their first platinum-certified singles "Break Out!" and "Toki o Tomete".
 The latter was TVXQ's last single to feature members Jaejoong, Yoochun, and Junsu.

 TVXQ restarted their career as a duo with members Yunho and Changmin in January 2011.
 Their first single "Keep Your Head Down" debuted at number five on South Korea's Gaon Singles Chart and number one on Japan's Oricon, receiving a platinum certification from the RIAJ one week after release.
 "Keep Your Head Down" is one of TVXQ's biggest hits in Japan; it topped music charts across the country, earning a platinum certification in digital downloads.
 All of the duo's singles released after "Keep Your Head Down" have charted within the top three.
-With a total of twelve number-one singles recorded on the Oricon, TVXQ is highest-ranking foreign music act in Japan.
+With a total of thirteen number-one singles recorded on the Oricon, TVXQ is highest-ranking foreign music act in Japan.
 They have since sold more than 4.2 million physical singles there, making them the best-selling international artist of all-time in CD singles.